-Chris Carter, one of the authors of this guide, has significant experience putting various backpacks through torture and torment, having thru-hiked the Triple Crown of long trails in America: the Pacific Crest Trail, the Continental Divide Trail, and the Appalachian Trail.
+Chris Carter took over this guide in August 2022.
+He has significant experience putting various backpacks through torture and torment, having thru-hiked the Triple Crown of long trails in America: the Pacific Crest Trail, the Continental Divide Trail, and the Appalachian Trail.
 He’s navigated the sinking sadness of a mid-hike pack failure, and knows the importance of choosing a model that fits your needs, and will last the distance.

 This list of product recommendations above results from thorough field testing.
 When testing packs, we pay careful attention to ease of use, long-term durability, comfort, and overall value.
 Impressive-sounding features might look good on paper, but they don’t always translate to actual performance.
 Our testing aims to determine a pack’s true utility.